Microsoft launches Windows 11 with an all-new Start menu, Windows Store and a refreshing design

 Windows 11 performance improvements

 Windows 11 is also faster in everything you do on Windows.
 This includes starting up, browsing the web, running apps and more.
-This is thanks to several optimisations on the OS, including 40 per cent smaller updates.
+This is thanks to several optimisations on the OS, including 40 per cent smaller updates that will now run in the background.
 The new Windows is also more power efficient than the previous iterations and comes as the safest Windows yet by Microsoft.

+Other features have also been introduced on Windows 11.
+The new version, for instance, now brings snap layouts that tailors the size of the apps as per the various modes supported by Windows 11.
+Snap Group layouts will also remember where your apps are stored.
+The feature is meant to be useful for those who work on multiple monitors, ensuring seamless switching of apps between multiple screens.

 Also read: | JioPhone Next smartphone launched, Google says it runs special version of Android